 However, staff are leaving and the recruitment market is booming – should you care?

 Yes!
 40% of employees have said they plan to leave their current jobs within the next 3-6 months.
-What McKinsey have coined 'The Great Attrition' is a direct result of the global pandemic.
+What McKinsey has coined ‘The Great Attrition’ is a direct result of the global pandemic that we have slowly gotten to the other side of.
 Within the last 18 months, the dynamic of working life has changed massively and in ways that no one could foresee.
 Therefore, it is vital employers look at how they can retain talent, starting with the workplace digital employee experience.

 What is Digital Employee Experience?